About the President

 Leading Dal forward

-Dr. Florizone was also drawn to the challenge of leading Dalhousie as it approaches its 200th anniversary.
+Dr. Florizone was also drawn to the challenge of leading Dalhousie through its 200th anniversary.
 As president, Dr. Florizone is shaping Dalhousie’s future while respecting its past.

 At the beginning of his presidency, Dr. Florizone brought that question to the Dalhousie community with his 100 Days of Listening initiative.
 By gathering the perspectives of students, faculty, staff, alumni and external partners – and combining this feedback with quantitative research – Dr. Florizone put together a complete picture of what matters to the Dalhousie community.